min2ha/ukwa-site/content/target/46528/index.en.md

   "start_date": "2016-10-27T10:00:00Z"
 }

-# Canolfan Ymchwil Heneiddio a Dementia |  Centre for Ageing and Demenstia Research

 The Centre for Ageing and Dementia Research (CADR) is a world class research centre addressing key internationally important questions in ageing and dementia and is based at Swansea University.